-What counts in my Response Rate and Response Time?
+What is my Response Rate and Response Time?

 - Clicking the Schedule Interview button on a volunteer's application